appveyor/website/NJekyll/site/docs/packaging-artifacts.md

 # Packaging artifacts

-The **Artifacts** page of project settings tells AppVeyor which files and folders should be uploaded to AppVeyor cloud storage during the build.
+The **Artifacts** page in the project settings tells AppVeyor which files and folders should be uploaded to AppVeyor cloud storage during the build.
+Artifacts can be later deployed to other environments, however deployment is not possible unless a file is listed as an artifact first.

 The artifact path must be relative to the root of repository.
 For example, to upload the `myproject.dll` assembly from the `bin` folder of a project enter: